ruppinlab/madhitter/README.md

 - [Gurobi v.9.0.1+](https://www.gurobi.com/)
 - [Python3.6+](https://www.python.org/downloads/)

-For licensing reasons, we did the implementation using SCIP first and the impleementation using Gurobi second.
+For licensing reasons, we did the implementation using SCIP first and the implementation using Gurobi second.
 Therefore, the default MadHitter behavior is to use SCIP and an extra flag --use_gurobi must be included to switch to Gurobi.

 ### Note on installation
 We provide instructions for installing SCIP because a) SCIP seems to be less known than Gurobi and